-- 6) - To hold the beams in place, loop the two straps under the IDU and around the beams.
+6) To hold the beams in place, loop the two straps under the IDU and around the beams.
 Then feed the loose end of the straps into each of their buckles.

 - 7) Unclip the left and right Treadle Cables from the IDU.
 Unscrew the 4 wing nuts holding the IDU to the X-Fame.
 Lift the IDU out of the X-Frame and place on the ground on its rollers.
-It is now ready to roll. - 8) Loosen the 2 outside stop collars on the Treadle Rod.
-Remove the Treadle Assembly from the X-Frame.
+It is now ready to roll. - Remove the Treadle Assembly from the X-Frame.
 If you need to break down the Treadle Assembly further for travel, remove the next two sets of stop collars and remove the Treadles.
 Always leave the inner stop collars on the Treadle Rod to avoid having to adjust these at re-assembly.
 For packing, replace the stop collars back onto the rod and tighten the outside stop collars to retain them. - 9) Remove the Cross Brace and Separation Beam from the X-Frame.
 Disassemble the X-Frame.
 NOTE: The X-Frame can be completely disassembled and re-packed into the box it was shipped in.